 1.4.1.2 WTSA Resolutions

-The latest set of WTSA Resolutions is available on the ITU website at http://www.itu.int/publ/T-Res/.
+The latest set of WTSA Resolutions is available on the ITU website at http://itu.int/publ/T-Res/.
 Five Resolutions of particular relevance to ITU-T and ISO/IEC JTC 1 cooperation are listed below.

 – Resolution 1, Rules of procedure of the ITU Telecommunication Standardization Sector (ITU-T).